Follow up after the event

 During the event, people from your organization might have been busy talking to potential customers and collecting their contact details.
 They might register these details in Dynamics 365 for Marketing while at the event or type them all in soon afterwards.
 Contacts who registered by using the event website automatically become contacts in Dynamics 365 for Customer Engagement, and your lead-generation and lead-scoring rules in Dynamics 365 for Marketing might have resulted in sales-ready leads based on registrations and other interactions.
 Other leads might not be sales-ready yet but could be good candidates for your next nurturing campaign.

 Review events and sessions attended by any contact

 Event and session attendance records are available for all contacts.
 This information can be very helpful to salespeople when identifying their hottest leads, or when preparing for a call or meeting.
 Just open a contact record in any Dynamics 365 app and go to its Events Attended tab.

 By the time your event is finished, you'll have generated a wealth of new data in Dynamics 365, and the system is well-equipped to help you analyze that data by using detailed analytics.
 Here are a few places where you can look for event analytics:

 - The event management dashboard: This dashboard gives a broad overview of your event planning activities and results from all your events.
 You can view it by choosing Event Management Dashboard from the view selector at the top of any dashboard page in Dynamics 365.
 More information: The event management dashboard

-- Event records: Go to Events > Event > Events and open the main event record for your event to see results and analytics that relate to that event only.
+- Event records: Open the Events work area, go to Events > Event > Events, and open the main event record for your event to see results and analytics that relate to that event only.
 These offer much more detail than the dashboard does about many aspects of the event.